danibalo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this adds execute permission to the owner of the file this adds execute permission to the owner of the file this adds execute permission to the owner of the file
+this adds execute permission to the owner of the file this adds execute permission to the owner of the file this adds execute permission to the owner of the file this adds execute permission to the owner of the file